tytydraco/yessleep/out/Clean.md

 I feel a little weird doing it sometimes because I know it's really on the borderline of creepy/invasive, but also, it's not my fault that people are careless with their personal information.
 Once it gets to me, none of what's on there should be considered private anymore, in my opinion.

 As you can imagine, a lot of it is NSFW/NSFL/Rule 34 content that has totally blown my mind.
 It's actually insane what you can do with ai now.
-Some of the stuff, though, is seriously fd up in ways that I think this sub will appreciate.
+Some of the stuff, though, is seriously fucked up in ways that I think this sub will appreciate.

 I found the below on an older model MacBook that was part of an estate sale, if I remember correctly.
 I cut the addresses and switched out some of the names, but the rest is word for word what was in the email exchange.